What is ROHS?

 What is the directive?

-As has already been mentioned, the directive is intended to ensure that products do not contain a large proportion of hazardous substances.
-These are the substances lead, mercury, cadnium, chromium VI, PBB and PBDE.
-These substances therefore have a maximum limit when it comes to electronic devices.
-If a product exceeds the maximum, it cannot be put on the market.
-The product will then have to be modified first.
-The directive is also intended to ensure that the materials can be better recycled.
-There are also fewer problems with end-of-life management.
-The CE marking also relates to the ROHS Directive.
-Other quality marks do not give you a guarantee.
+As mentioned earlier, the directive ensures that products do not consist largely of hazardous substances.
+These substances include lead, mercury, cadmium, hexavalent chromium, PBB, and PBDE.
+There is a maximum limit for these substances in electronic devices.
+If a product exceeds the maximum limit, it cannot be placed on the market.
+The product must be modified first.
+The directive also aims to facilitate better recycling of materials and reduce end-of-life management issues.
+The CE marking is also related to the RoHS directive.
+Other certifications do not provide this guarantee.

 To which appliances is the ROHS Directive applicable?